Up to 50% off sofas & mattresses — limited‑time deals.

 • Delivery: free threshold; optional white glove for $100

-• Returns: free within 30 days in original condition; packaging matters
+• Returns: free within 30 days in original condition; original packaging matters

-• Warranty: limited lifetime on core structural components; upholstery exclusions apply
+• Warranty: limited lifetime on core structural parts; upholstery exclusions apply

 Review Score